-GERI SCHEAR is an international bestselling and award-winning author / short story writer.
+Geri Schear is an award-winning author and short story writer.
 Her first novel, A Biased Judgement: The Sherlock Holmes Diaries 1897 topped Amazon’s Bestselling Sherlock Holmes novels’ list for months after its 2014 release.
-It was granted a seal by the Arthur Conan Doyle estate.

 The mystery novel combines actual historical events of the Victorian era with Sir Arthur Conan Doyle’s canon, and introduces an intriguing new character, Lady Beatrice.
 Sherlock Holmes author Derrick Belanger said, “If there was an award for best new Holmes character, I’d give it to Lady Beatrice.”

 Geri’s non-fiction has appeared in Writers Digest, Writers Forum, Literary Traveler, and many others.
+She is currently working on her fourth novel, a psychological thriller called “Lisa Lies”.
 For more information, see her author’s page on Amazon